Letters to Tong Zeng: The concept formation of Letters to Tong Zeng

 In 2005, the two volunteers planned to gradually put the letters received by Tong Zeng from the victims of World War II on the Internet.
 The domain name was Tong Zeng salon.
 In the end, they failed.
 In 2012, Japanese NHK reporter interviewed Tong Zeng and found so many letters from the victims of World War II.
 He found a victim named Wu Jianmian as a clue and planned to make a documentary program named Letters to Tong Zeng.
 Finally, due to the disagreement of local authorities in China, the documentary failed.
 A few years later, the NHK reporter suffered from cerebrovascular disease and was unable to speak.
 Tong Zeng missed him very much and contacted the China Youth Daily to make a long report with the title "the unfulfilled wish of a Japanese reporter in China".
 In 2014, Chinese Americans David Chai, Don Tow and others established a non-profit organization in the United States to digitize the letters written by the victims of World War II to Tong Zeng online, named "10000 voices of Justice - Letters to Tong Zeng ".

 Publication

-David Chai and Dr.Don Tow former mayors of Hender City, New Jersey, USA, called Letters to Tong Zeng a treasure trove of historical materials for victims of Japan's war of aggression against China.
+David Chai and Dr.Don Tow former mayors of Hender City, New Jersey, USA, called Letters to Tong Zeng a treasure trove of historical materials for victims of the Second Sino-Japanese War.
 China Liaoning Education Publishing House has decided to publish the book Letters to Tong Zeng (Bilingual version in Chinese and English).